Common Horse Health Problems

 By the moment you have your horses, you should seek for an equine veterinarian to have a constant guide in taking care of their health.
 This would help you have an idea on how to deal with horse health problems.

 Of course, it’s also beneficial if you know some of these common horse health problems.
 At least, you already have the knowledge on the nature of the illness that your horse may possibly encounter.
+Here are some common horse health problems:

 This is the swelling of the foot’s laminae.
 The infection to the laminae causes extreme agony to your horse and eventually leads to instability of the hoof’s coffin bone.
 In more serious cases, it can lead to complete breakage and rotation of the hoof wall’s pedal bone.
 That’s why, whenever any horse would experience this health problem, it would suffer from too much discomfort, causing it to behave differently.